-Making curriculum decisions for 2020-2021 due to COVID-19 is on every educator's mind—both addressing immediate learning concerns and prioritizing learning for the future.
-To discuss either, contact Janet to schedule a virtual meeting.
+Making curriculum decisions related to students' learning needs is on every administrator's and teacher's mind—both addressing prioritizing standards-based learning and the need for innovation.
+To discuss your needs and concerns, contact Janet to schedule a free virtual meeting.

 To improve literacy when reading, interpreting, and analyzing standards, teachers and administrators need to be aware of the textual and symbol nuances that are important to demystify standards’ intent.
 Being standards literate aids in making more informed decisions when developing student learning and selecting or creating assessment and supportive instructional practices.